 There are six items containing PCBs that are out of service at the Chemistry and Metallurgy Research (CMR) Building.
-All other known PCB equipment at the Laboratory has been taken out of service and disposed of in accordance with TSCA regulations.
+They are scheduled for removal within the next year or so.
+All other known PCB equipment at the Laboratory have been taken out-of-service and disposed of in accordance with TSCA regulations.